VIPQualityPost/knittingmotor/docs/WIRING.md

     GREEN: D2
     WHITE: D3

-## Endstops and sensor pin
+## Endstops and sensor pins

-Use stereo connectors.
+Use the stereo connectors.

-See description under **Endstop connectors** on top of the document.
-There is nothing more to it.
+See description under **LCD Keypad Shield** to find out where every switch has to be connected to.
+They are all tied to GND.

+Only the yarn sensor will have all three contacts involved, as one cable will transport both signals for main and secondary yarn sensor.
+After everything is connected you may have to check if you used the right connections for main and secondary.
+In case they are flipped you simply have to swap the two signal cables accordingly.